ongyx/teora-archive/README.md

 Running `make` should build teora without any fuss.

-If necessary, you can (re)build teora's assets with `make assets bento`.
+If necessary, you can (re)build teora's assets with `make bootstrap`.

 However, it is recommended to build teora in debug mode using `make DEBUG=1` for now.
 Among other things, it adds a TPS counter and builds teora as a console app so logs appear in the console (on Windows).